 You will get a head start on your career by interning at one of the city's many museums, archives, or historic sites.
 Our local partnerships will help you find an internship with the area's most important institutions and employers.
-Whether you are interested in working at a government institution or a non-profit, DC has something for you.
-We also offer yearly fellowships with the White House Historical Society, History Associates, American University Special Collections, the DC Preservation League, and the National Coalition for History.
+Whether you are interested in working at a government institution or a small nonprofit, DC has something for you.
+We also offer yearly fellowship opportunities with the White House Historical Association, History Associates, the American University Archives and Special Collections, the DC Preservation League, and the National Coalition for History.

 Learn from Our History-Making Faculty

 At AU, you will work closely with experienced scholars whose work blurs the lines between the academic and the public.
-You will learn from respected professors of the public history program, faculty across the history department, and affiliate faculty members who are practitioners in the field.
+You will learn from respected professors of AU's Public History program, faculty across the History department, and affiliate faculty members who are practitioners in the field.
 Our faculty’s variety of research interests and areas of expertise will offer you a wide field of research options.

 Explore the Possibilities

 Our graduates work for museums, archives, historical societies, and related institutions.
 With our strong curriculum, prime location, and connections with professional organizations across the United States, our students are well prepared to begin highly rewarding careers.
-In the DC area, our alumni work at the Smithsonian Institution, the National Archives and Records Administration, National Public Radio, the National Trust for Historic Preservation, and President Lincoln’s College.
-Our graduates find positions nationwide in prestigious institutions such as the Philadelphia Museum of Art.
+In the DC area, our alumni work at the Smithsonian Institution, the National Archives and Records Administration, the National Trust for Historic Preservation, President Lincoln’s College, and the Newseum.
+Our graduates find positions nationwide in reputable institutions such as the Southern Oral History Program, the Nantucket Preservation Trust, and the Rhode Island Historical Society.

 Please send me information about Master of Arts in Public History